Updated March 2020

 Google’s authoritative documentation on the managed device provisioning process is available on their developer portal and goes into a lot more detail than is warranted here including the format of data being encoded in the tag or barcode.

-At a high level, the process involves creating an NFC tag; a QR barcode or an app which will run on another Android device to be NFC bumped against the device being provisioned.
+Enrolment via NFC tag or QR barcodes are considered 'legacy' deployment methods but still function.
+The process involves creating an NFC tag; a QR barcode or an app which will run on another Android device to be NFC bumped against the device being provisioned.
 The NFC tag or barcode contains sufficient information to stage the device, i.e. WiFi connection settings, time zone, locale and the location of the EMM application which will take over the remaining steps to complete device provisioning (e.g. installing applications or setting device policies).
 By tapping the NFC tag or scanning the QR barcode the managed Android staging process is initiated, the device enrolled in the EMM and the device provisioned.

 Note: It is possible, though less common, to enrol a Device Owner (DO) after bypassing the setup wizard using the Intent Manager CSP